Randy23123/SIR-Licious/README.md

 ## Overview
 // Will configure a more elaborate overview...

+**Development**

+Our team collectively developed the SIR-Licious application, aiming to deliver a user-friendly and efficient ordering system.

+**Application**

-SIR-Licious, is a Sandwich ordering application that allows customers (users) to place orders for sandwiches, drinks, and chips.
+SIR-Licious, is a Sandwich ordering application that allows customers (users) to create a custom sandwich order(s) with various options for bread type, toppings, drinks, and chips.
+The application provides a user-friendly interface to add items to an order, review the order, and proceed to checkout.

 ## Project Structure